EV Beginner’s Guide (2023)

 Is this true?

 While both EV and phone batteries are Lithium-ion technology, EV batteries have vastly more sophisticated management systems.
-They are designed to last far longer but, unfortunately, lose energy density over time.
+They are designed to last far longer but, unfortunately, slowly lose energy density over time.

 Australian research has shown an EV battery has a 0.0012% chance of catching fire, compared to a 0.1% chance of a conventional petrol/diesel car catching fire.